wwbbx/BddExtJs/README.md

        Note that I setup breakpoint in js file rather than coffee file.
 I think I need coffee prepressor in karma.config.js and compile coffee with source map.

+       I did not figure out how to avoid let Karma using urlRoot/base/.
+       Karma will try to find http://localhost:9876/base/ext/... after I specified karma.config.js to load 'bootstrap.js' and 'bootstrap.json'.

 Next Step: